The more we embrace digital technologies and modern means of communication in our lives, the more “sedentary” becomes a definition of our lifestyle.

 In fact, people who sit for a majority of their day are more likely to die from heart diseases.

 But overcoming the ill-effects brought on by a lifestyle of continuous sitting, to embrace health and wellness, is not a hard task.
-In fact, making a few changes to how your desk is designed, taking regular breaks to stretch and walk around the office, and a few hours of exercise every week can go a long way.
+In fact, making a few changes to how your desk is designed, buying a standing desk if it’s possible, taking regular breaks to stretch and walk around the office, and a few hours of exercise every week can go a long way.

 HOW TO BUILD A HEALTHIER WORKSTATION